 Resolutions at a general meeting usually require a simple majority to be passed.
-There are, however, certain matters that require a qualified majority of both the votes cast and represented at the general meeting.
+However, there are certain matters that require a qualified majority of the votes cast and shares represented at the general meeting.
 A majority is purported as qualified if it is supported by at least two-thirds of the votes cast and shares represented at the meeting.

-Below is an enumeration of certain matters that require a qualified majority vote:
+The following is an enumeration of certain matters that require a qualified majority vote:

-- a amendment of the articles of association; - b directed share issue: - c directed issue of warrants or convertibles; - d acquisition and redemption of own shares; - directed acquisitions or sales of own shares; and - f mergers and demergers.
+- a amendment of the articles of association; - b directed share issue; - c directed issue of warrants or convertibles; - d acquisition and redemption of own shares; - e directed acquisitions or sales of own shares; and - f mergers and demergers.